 Program Website

-The undergraduate psychology major at Troy University can be pursued entirely online, affording non-traditional students the flexibility they need to earn a degree while continuing to work.
-A number of diverse disciplines are represented through the highly-skilled faculty, and students benefit from a balanced yet rigorous curriculum delivered in the small classes.
-The coursework teaches students how to value diversity and about the importance of behaving ethically and allows them to develop effective critical thinking and communication skills.
+The undergraduate psychology major at Troy University can be pursued entirely online.
+This gives non-traditional students the flexibility they need to earn a degree while continuing to work.
+A number of diverse disciplines are represented through the highly-skilled faculty.
+Students benefit from a balanced yet rigorous curriculum delivered in the small classes.
+The coursework teaches students how to value diversity.
+It also teaches them about the importance of behaving ethically.
+They will also develop effective critical thinking and communication skills.
 Coursework covers areas such as statistics and research methods as well as general and developmental psychology.
-The curriculum is organized into four components that allow students to further tailor the program through studies in comparative, industrial/organizational, evolutionary, forensic, physiological, social, cognitive, and abnormal psychology.
+The curriculum is organized into four components that allow students to further tailor the program through studies in:

 Degree Options: